Robrowno/rally-blog/README.md

 - Summernote was used to style my Post text areas in the admin page: [Summernote](https://summernote.org/)

 - I watched this tutorial to see how to go about making badges for icons: [dcode](https://www.youtube.com/watch?v=nzxtEotE0YM)

+- Watched this video by Codemy to gain an understanding of the logic for unliking: [Codemy Unlike button](https://www.youtube.com/watch?v=dwgIi8dspa4)

 - Colours:
     - Appletree Green: https://encycolorpedia.com/d2dac3#:~:text=The%20hexadecimal%20color%20code%20%23d2dac3,%25%20saturation%20and%2081%25%20lightness.